 Anger is usually a reaction to a conflict, whether personal, work-related or some other unforeseen obstacle, such as a lack of communication.
 Take a moment and read about the basics of anger:

 Expressions of Anger

 There are scores of ways of expressing anger.
-Generally, we associate the expression of anger as an escalation of feelings that turn into a loss of control that may include yelling, cursing, violence and aggression.
+Generally, we associate the expression of anger with an escalation of feelings that turn into a loss of control that may include yelling, cursing, violence and aggression.
 This is not always the case.
 Anger also can be expressed internally through negative self-talk, feelings of resentment, body aches, or other forms of physical pain.
-It also can be just as unhealthy to stifle anger, to run away from conflict, or to suppress our emotions, as it is to explode and react outwardly.
+It also can be just as unhealthy to stifle anger, run away from conflict, or suppress our emotions, as it is to explore and react outwardly.

 Some unhealthy expressions of anger include:

 When your experience of anger is out of your control, chances are it will be expressed inappropriately.

 Unhealthy expressions of anger can negatively affect your personal life, your workplace, and your health.

 Lack of anger management can result in isolation, feeling a loss of community, guilt, shame, pain, and/or fear.
 Relationships and other interpersonal interactions can plummet due to emotional and physical harm as a result of explosive reactions.
 Escalating anger, building resentment when you suppress your anger and/or avoidance of conflict, can be painful and scary.